-Multiple Chemical Sensitivities (MCS) is a syndrome characterized by symptoms displayed by the affected person after low-level exposure to chemicals, or after a dramatic high exposure (such as a chemical spill).
+Multiple chemical sensitivities (MCS) is a syndrome characterized by symptoms displayed by the affected person after low-level exposure to chemicals, or after a dramatic high exposure (such as a chemical spill).
 Most of us are exposed to chemicals on a low level in our daily lives, although some are more susceptible to symptoms than others.
-According to different studies, about 15% of the world’s population are reporting sensitivities to chemicals,.
+According to different studies, about 15% of the world’s population are reporting sensitivities to chemicals1,3.
 The full extent of why this happens to some more than others is not known.
-Some believe it can be linked to dramatic high exposure leading to sensitivity, genetics, or other illnesses or situations that leave the body toxic and weak like Lyme Disease, Heavy Metal toxicity, Mold Toxicity or other conditions.
-There are very few guidelines medical doctors have to treat this condition, leaving many patients without proper care or symptom management.
+Some believe it can be linked to dramatic high exposure leading to sensitivity2, genetics4, or other illnesses or situations that leave the body toxic and weak like Lyme Disease, Heavy Metal toxicity, mold toxicity5 or other conditions.
+There are very few guidelines medical doctors have to treat this condition, leaving many patients without proper care or symptom management6.

-Symptoms of MCS may vary from person to person, but can include fatigue, pain, fibromyalgia, breathing and lung difficulties, electric hypersensitivity, autoimmunity, neurological symptoms (nerve pain, seizures, etc), dizziness, nausea, skin conditions (eczema, rashes, hives, itchiness), elevated liver enzymes, thyroid problems, increased occurrence of colds and flus, noise sensitivity, brain fog, digestive discomfort (gas, bloating, cramping), headaches, migraines, weight loss or gain, fainting, anxiety and depression and more.
+Symptoms of MCS may vary from person to person, but can include fatigue, pain, fibromyalgia7, breathing and lung difficulties, electric hypersensitivity, autoimmunity8, neurological symptoms (nerve pain, seizures, etc), dizziness, nausea, skin conditions (eczema, rashes, hives, itchiness), elevated liver enzymes, thyroid problems, increased occurrence of colds and flus, noise sensitivity9, brain fog, digestive discomfort (gas, bloating, cramping)10, headaches, migraines, weight loss or gain, fainting, anxiety and depression11 and more.

 This syndrome can be isolating, as some sufferers become home bound due to the amount of chemicals and fragrances in the everyday world and the severity of their symptoms.
 Chemical sensitivity is not always this severe, although many others find themselves avoiding certain stores that have high levels of VOCs (Volatile Organic Compounds) that come from the off gassing of the products sold in the store.
 Others find they just need to avoid certain perfumes and products, or ask for some changes in their work environment.

 At Ananta Health our first approach is to make sure our environment is safe for those with MCS.
 We only use natural products to clean our office, and our staff avoids the use of perfumes.
 With half the staff also sensitive to chemicals, we take the utmost care to protect our patients.
 After a patient is assessed on the BioMeridian, a treatment plan is then set in place.
-Any factors that can be contributing to stress in the body are addressed, including digestive problems, Lyme Disease, Heavy metal Toxicity, Mold Toxicity, Electromagnetic Exposure and Genonmics.
+Any factors that can be contributing to stress in the body are addressed, including digestive problems, Lyme Disease, heavy metal toxicity, mold toxicity, electromagnetic exposure and Genomics.
 The patient’s plan is individual for their situation, including diet and lifestyle changes as well as herbs and supplements.
 The management of MCS is a life long journey, but with careful care, the symptoms can be managed and reduced making living in our toxic world more tolerable.